timruffles/js-class/slides/index.template.md

 # functions, flow control, primitives and variables
 # that we will be able to full comprehend by the end:
 # - functions
-#   - writing and reading declaration/expressions, picking between
+#   - X writing and reading declaration/expressions, picking between
 #   - using first class nature
 #       - passing in functions
 #       - returning functions
-#   - destructuring
+#   - X destructuring
-#   - understanding arrow functions (minus this)
+#   - X understanding arrow functions (minus this)
-#   - making deliberate use of closures
+#   - X making deliberate use of closures
-#   - motivates: scope
+#   - X motivates: scope
-#       - hoisting
+#       - X hoisting
-# - variables
+# - X variables
-#   - reference vs value
+#   - X reference vs value
-#   - reasoning about scope
+#   - X reasoning about scope
-#   - when to use let/const/var
+#   - X when to use let/const/var
-reading core javascript challenge
+core javascript
+variables
+destructuring
+reasoning about scope

+functions core
+closures

 # lets start problems with data